Scientific Name

 Description

 Kalanchoe marnieriana is a much-branched succulent with fleshy leaves arranged oppositely and often crowded near the tips of the slender branches.
-It grows up to 12 inches (30 cm) tall, forming a tuft.
-The branches are creeping and rooting at the base, later ascending.
-Leaves are bluish-green with violet spots and covered with a powdery bloom.
-They are rounded, sometimes with a few crenations in the upper part and bulbils on the teeth, up to 1.6 inches (4 cm) long and 1.2 inches (3 cm) wide.
+It can grow up to 12 inches (30 cm) tall, forming a tuft.
+The branches initially creep and root at the base and become ascending as they grow.
+The leaves are bluish-green with violet spots and covered with a powdery bloom.
+They are rounded, sometimes with a few crenations in the upper part and bulbils on the teeth, measuring up to 1.6 inches (4 cm) long and 1.2 inches (3 cm) wide.

 Hardiness